Top Seven Pregnancy Myths - Debunked

 Pregnancy Myth #5: You should not exercise if you’re pregnant

-Exercise is actually beneficial to both, the woman and baby.
+Exercise is actually beneficial to both, mom and baby.
 Babies of mothers that exercise regularly have lower birth weights and tend to be more intelligent on average due to having more brain mass.

 Myth #6: Pickles, Pickles, Pickles